Corporate Social Capital

-Corporations that invest in Social Capital earn the trust of their stakeholders, thereby enhancing cooperation, potentially leading to better economic outcomes for the firm.
-CSC can be particularly beneficial during times of crises (Servaes and Tamayo, 2017).
-Furthermore, corporate project activities which benefit the community can increase the level of social participation and generate positive attitudes in the business; these activities can also contribute to economic prosperity and sustainable development (Saeed and Arshad, 2012).
-The development of CSC can build reputational capital, which signifies a corporation’s stock of perceptual and social assets.
-Thus, CSC is essential in creating a positive corporate image.
+Companies that invest in CSC gain the trust of their stakeholders, thereby enhancing cooperation and potentially leading to better economic outcomes for the firm.
+CSC can be particularly beneficial during times of crisis (Servaes and Tamayo, 2017).
+Corporate projects which benefit the community can increase the level of social participation and generate positive attitudes in the business; these activities can also contribute to economic prosperity and sustainable development (Saeed and Arshad, 2012).
+The development of CSC can build reputational capital, which represents a company’s stock of perceptual and social assets.
+Thus, CSC is essential for building a positive corporate image.

-In fact, many corporations have incorporated Social Capital development into their strategies for fulfilling CSR.
-This includes utilizing corporate expertise to actively participate in social services, helping disadvantaged groups expand their social networks and increase opportunities to broaden their horizons, thereby bringing longer-term benefits to society and the corporation.
-When corporations fulfil corporate social responsibilities by leveraging Social Capital development strategy, both corporations and society can reap ample returns.
-In addition, corporations which participate in implementing social capital projects can improve corporate culture and inculcate positive values in the community and society, thereby creating an environment favourable for social and economic development (see Figures 2 & 3).
+Many companies have incorporated CSC development into their strategy for fulfilling CSR.
+This includes utilising corporate expertise to actively participate in social services, helping disadvantaged groups expand their social networks and increase opportunities to broaden their horizons, thereby bringing longer-term benefits to society and the company (see Figure 1) (CIIF website).

 Figure 1.
 Examples of longer-term benefits to companies and society when companies fulfil CSR by leveraging a Corporate Social Capital development strategy.
 Adapted from the CIIF website.

 Please refer to Fombrun, Gardberg, & Sever (2000) and Oswald (1996) for information about reputational capital.